 “People don’t buy what you do; they buy why you do it,” Sinek said.

-This analogy is in consonance with research conducted by neuroscientists at the California Institute of Technology (Caltech).
+This analogy aligns with research conducted by neuroscientists at the California Institute of Technology (Caltech).
 The team found that reasoning and behavioral control depend on different frontal lobe regions than the areas called upon when deciding.

 Starting your pitch with your why helps you highlight the purpose, cause, or belief that drives your business.
 That is a simple way to connect with your audience – instead of the conventional approach of hoping your product description will pique their interest.

 People want to be a part of something big.
 Your “why” is how to show your passion for the problem you’re solving.
 Consider Nike’s vision of everyday greatness.
 That vision has gone viral because it encompasses everyone.
 People who hitherto felt left behind can now connect with significance by putting on a pair of sneakers.

 Communicate the problem you’re solving and how you solve it

 Many founders spend so much time discussing irrelevant details except the problem they’re solving.
 Don’t waste your time with too much extraneous information.
 Tell your audience what you’re building.

 - Highlight the reason this problem is persistent and requires urgent attention.